The Top 5 Effective Methods to Get Rid of Mice

 What is a mouse’s diet?

-Again, mice are opportunistic, and will eat what is available to them.
-While they prefer grains, nuts and cereal, they will eat pet food, produce and whatever they can get into in our pantries.
-Their sharp teeth allow them to get through tough packaging of almost anything.
+Again, mice are opportunistic and will eat what is available to them.
+While they prefer grains, nuts, and cereal, they will eat pet food, produce, and whatever they can get into in our pantries.
+Their sharp teeth allow them to get through the tough packaging of almost anything.
 Homeowners should store their dry goods in metal or glass containers to deter mice.

 Do mice carry diseases?